-"My kids go back year after year because of the love and care they get from their teachers and administrators!
-It it absolutely warms my heart to see how attached my kids get to their teachers.
-It lets me know that even when I am not around, my kids have teachers who treat them like their own!"
+"My kids go back yearafter-year because of the love and care they get from their teachers and administrators!
+I mean it absolutely warms my heart to see how attached my kids get to their teachers.
+It lets me know that even when I am not around my kids have teachers who treat them like their own!"

-- Shaniola Arowolaju, parent of students at KIPP DC PCS
+- Shaniola Arowolaju, parent of public charter school students at KIPP DC PCS